 Once upon a time, your father, grandfather, or great-grandfather just walked into a building that had a “Help Wanted” sign out front and took the job that he kept for 30 years, retired with a gold watch and a pension, and never needed to worry about a college degree.
 Whether it really happened or not, more people believe that story than believe in the moon landing.

 Well, that’s not how it is – not anymore, and maybe not ever.
 Today, a professional career usually starts with a college degree, but the benefit of living in the 21st century is that obtaining that bachelor’s degree does not require you to quit your job or even live near a college campus.
-Just a few years ago, an online degree was a big risk, and most employers didn’t trust the kinds of institutions that specialized in online degrees.
-That’s all changed; today, accredited and reputable colleges and universities all over the world have fully online degree programs, and many of them are designed specifically for the most sought-after careers in the job market today.
+Just a few years ago, online degree programs were a big risk, and most employers didn’t trust the kinds of institutions that specialized in online degrees.
+That’s all changed; today, accredited and reputable colleges and universities all over the world have fully online degree programs, and many online degrees are designed specifically for the most sought-after careers in the job market today.

-If you started your career with an associate’s degree or a certification, the lack of a bachelor’s degree may be the only thing stopping you from a position making six figures.
-It can be hard to really know your options, though, which is why Value Colleges exists.
-Our mission is to provide prospective students, working adults, and anyone else with the information they need to make an informed, financially sound decision about their educational options.
+If you started your career with a high school diploma, associate degree, or certification, the lack of a bachelor’s degree may be the only thing stopping you from high paying jobs making six figures.
+It can be hard to really know your options, though, which is why Value Colleges exist.
+Our mission is to provide prospective students, working adults, and anyone else with the information they need to make an informed, financially sound decision about their options for online programs.

 *Check out our Top 5 Highest-Paying Jobs With an Associate’s Degree too!*